P1ntas/Large-Scale-Software-Development/factsheets/team1/team1.md

 - [#14](https://github.com/FEUP-MEIC-DS-2023-1MEIC06/DS-Project/issues/14) - Remodeled the sql and worked on generator file but was not able to complete due to time.

-### The four pull requests that we are most proud of
+### The pull requests that we are most proud of

 - [#147](https://github.com/FEUP-MEIC-DS-2023-1MEIC06/DS-Project/pull/147) - Corrected a bug related to the dashboard use dinasore data on the new graphs.

 - [#148](https://github.com/FEUP-MEIC-DS-2023-1MEIC06/DS-Project/pull/148) - This PR closes the issue [#103](https://github.com/FEUP-MEIC-DS-2023-1MEIC06/DS-Project/issues/103) and provides an updated dashboard for the job scheduling task, as well as a form to create new tasks to be scheduled.

-### Four contributions of other types that I am most proud of
+### Contributions of other types that I am most proud of

 - Helped [Team 2](../team2/team2.md) once more on improving the documentation about the project has a whole.